faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 ```

 At first glance, it might be that the database failed to load data properly.
-In fact, the database is missing the entry for Pluto due to:
+In fact, the database is missing the entry for Pluto due to it no longer being considered a planet:

 ```
 void planet_database::load_data() {